-When you use the process editor to edit your process model, Workflow Accelerator saves all of your changes immediately.
+When you use the process editor to edit your process model, SAP Signavio Process Governance saves all of your changes immediately.
 You can go back and edit the process again later, and it will not have changed.
 However, to execute a process by starting a new case you need a published version.

 Publishing a process version

 The process editor’s Versions tab shows a list of published versions.
 Until you publish a version of a process, the following message is displayed:

 You can only start a new case for a process that has a published version, hence the button displays Publish to run this process.
 After you publish the first version, the list shows version #1 and you can start a new case using that version.

 Version #1 always has the description Initial version.
 For later versions, you can add your own description.

 Adding version comments